maratib/spring-cloud-microservices-monorepo-starer/README.md

-# Spring Cloud Microservice Monorepo
+# Spring Cloud Microservices Monorepo

 ### Howto create a new service from blank project